 Britt Dorton (Comparative Human Development and Human Rights)

 Britt is researching the long-term mental health impacts of solitary confinement.
 She is particularly interested in the effects it has long after a person is released from prison.

-Emma's thesis seeks to examine the social and structural forces that influence police and the criminal legal system to criminalize human trafficking survivors.
+Emma's thesis seeks to examine the social and structural forces that influence police and the criminal-legal system to criminalize human trafficking survivors.
 Despite national and state laws meant to protect trafficking victims from facing criminal charges, they are often kept in police custody, prosecuted, and incarcerated for crimes committed as a result of their victimization.
-This project hopes to reveal the causes of these lapses in legal protections in the hopes of improving the system that often fails survivors.
+This project hopes to reveal the causes of these lapses in legal protections in the hopes of improving a system that often fails survivors.

 Taylor’s project illuminates the relationship between power and freedom in the context of contemporary prison struggles.
 Uniting theory and discursive analysis of interviews with National Prison Strike organizers, her project raises questions about the possibilities and challenges for transformative prisoner-led social movements.

 Alisha is researching Radical Politics and government intervention as human rights issues through the comparative lens of the Black Panther Party (during the decade 1964 through 1974) and the current Hong Kong Umbrella Movement.